85th and Manchester "Three Trails" Trail Segment

-85th and Manchester "Three Trails" Trail Segment is a historic Santa Fe Trail segment located at Kansas City, Jackson County, Missouri.
+85th and Manchester "Three Trails" Trail Segment is a historic Santa Fe Trail segment located at Kansas City, Missouri, United States.
 The segment is a deep and wide swale that diverges around a natural rock outcrop and measures approximately 390 ft long.
 The segment may have been on the route of the original Santa Fe trading expedition led by William Becknell in 1821.

 It was added to the National Register of Historic Places in 2012.